yuanworks/react-md-table-generator/README.md

 yarn start
 ```

-Or,
+Or

 ```
 npm install
 npm start
 ```

-The server will start on `http://localhost:3003`.
+The server will be running on http://localhost:3003

 ## Rationale